customer-dynamics/c3-amazon-connect/README.md

 After a successful payment, customers can receive a receipt for their transaction via email—complete with your name and logo.

+### 🧩 Salesforce Integration

+C3 for Amazon Connect can be integrated with Salesforce to provide a seamless experience for your agents.
+Agents can take payments directly within Salesforce using the C3 Payment Request app.

 ## Getting Started

 For existing C3 customers, please refer to the [Getting Started Guide](./docs/GETTING-STARTED.md) to get started with C3 for Amazon Connect.